pmspaeth/dla/README.md

 This is an Eclipse (Luna) project - you should be able to import it (use a Java8 JDK).
 You can "Run As Java Application" any of

 Main: Create the DLA fractal (drawn while creating it on a frame).
-When done, save as a CSV file
+When done, saves as a CSV file

 Paint: Paint again from a CSV file